florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 Other providers can also be supported in consultation.

-**Florishop Sales**
+**FloriShop Sales**
-The Florishop add-on Sales offers account managers the opportunity to optimally use the webshop in collaboration with the customer.
+The FloriShop add-on Sales offers account managers the opportunity to optimally use the webshop in collaboration with the customer.
 Functionality that was previously only available in Florisoft is now now also available via the webshop.
 This produces the following benefits on:

-- The Florishop sales functionality is much more accessible via the web shop. (at home, on the road, in the office, device independent, no remote desktop connection required)
+- The FloriShop sales functionality is much more accessible via the web shop. (at home, on the road, in the office, device independent, no remote desktop connection required)